Ziauddin University

 Mega Randomised Registry Trial Comparing Conservative vs Liberal OXygenation Targets (MEGAROX)

-The Mega-ROX trial is a large-scale, multi-center, randomized clinical study investigating optimal oxygen therapy strategies for mechanically ventilated adults in intensive care.
+The Mega-ROX trial is a large-scale, multi-centre, randomised clinical study investigating optimal oxygen therapy strategies for mechanically ventilated adults in intensive care.
 Embedded within PRICE, this study examines whether a conservative approach to oxygen therapy reduces mortality compared to a liberal approach, while also exploring whether liberal oxygen therapy may benefit certain groups, such as patients with acute brain pathologies (excluding hypoxic brain injuries) and those with sepsis.
 Ziauddin University contributes to this global effort with an enrollment number of 236 patients, as of July 2024, with Pakistan accounting for 20% of the total enrollments.

 https://zu.edu.pk/mega-rox/